House Republicans urge Biden to allow media access to border ops amid 'out of control' crisis

 The letter calls for the administration to stop blocking access and to be "straightforward" with the American people about the situation at the border,

-President Biden was asked about the crisis during a press conference Thursday afternoon, and said he stood by the reversal of Trump-era policies -- moves that critics have said have fueled the surge at the border.
+President Biden was asked about the crisis during a press conference Thursday afternoon and said he stood by the reversal of Trump-era policies -- moves that critics have said have fueled the surge at the border.

 CLICK HERE TO GET THE FOX NEWS APP

-"Rolling back the policies of "Remain in Mexico,' sitting on the edge of the Rio Grande in a muddy circumstance with not enough to eat?
+"Rolling back the policies of 'Remain in Mexico,' sitting on the edge of the Rio Grande in a muddy circumstance with not enough to eat?
 I make no apologies for that," Biden said.
 "I make no apologies for ending programs that did not exist before Trump became president that have an incredibly negative impact on the law -- international law -- as well as on human dignity.
 And so I make no apologies for that."

-He also committed to "transparency" once he said a plan was in place.
+He also committed to "transparency" once he said a plan was in place as soon as the administration is "in a position to be able to implement what we are doing right now."

 Fox News’ Tyler Olson and Morgan Phillips contributed to this report.